wmwxwa/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

 - **Vault**: Vault is a tool for securely accessing secrets.
 It provides a unified interface to any secret while providing tight access control and recording a detailed audit log.
 Tyk Gateway can use Vault to manage and retrieve sensitive secrets such as API keys, passwords, and certificates.

 - **Local secrets section inside `tyk.conf`**: The local secrets section in the `tyk.conf` file allows you to store secrets specific to a single Tyk Gateway instance.
-This is useful for storing instance-specific secrets like machine IDs or local configurations.
+This is useful for storing instance-specific secrets or if you prefer using configuration files.

 - **Environment variables**: Environment variables can be used to store secrets and can be accessed by Tyk Gateway.
-This is a simple and straightforward way to manage secrets, especially in containerized environments like Docker.
+This is a simple and straightforward way to manage secrets, especially in containerized environments like Docker or Kubernetes.

 ## Referencing KV Store Values